IlyaDobrynin/2018_Data_Science_Bowl_mrcnn/README.md

 # 0 Intro
-This is a Mask-RCNN-based solution to the
+This is a Mask-RCNN-based solution to the [Kaggle 2018 Data Science Bowl](https://www.kaggle.com/c/data-science-bowl-2018)

 # 1 Hardware requirements